tomas-fryza/avr-course/Labs/04-interrupts/README.md

    * Timer/Counter1, and
    * Timer/Counter2.

 T/C0 and T/C2 are 8-bit timers, where T/C1 is a 16-bit timer.
-The counter in microcontroller counts in synchronisation with microcontroller clock upto 256 (for 8-bit counter) or 65535 (for 16-bit).
-Different clock sources can be selected for each timer independently using the CPU frequency prescaler to divide by various prescaling numbers such as 8, 64, 256, 1024.
+The counter in microcontroller counts in synchronisation with microcontroller clock upto 255 (for 8-bit counter) or 65535 (for 16-bit).
+Different clock sources can be selected for each timer using a CPU frequency divider with fixed prescaler values, such as 8, 64, 256, 1024.

 The timer modules can be configured with several special purpose registers.
 According to the [ATmega328P datasheet](https://www.microchip.com/wwwproducts/en/ATmega328p) (eg in the **8-bit Timer/Counter0 with PWM > Register Description** section), which I/O registers and which bits configure the timer operations?